Shreyas2409/Pneumonia-Prediction-using-Medical-Image-Modality/README.md

 - **Model Optimization:**
   Optional conversion of models to ONNX format for improved deployment efficiency.
 - **Experimentation & Prototyping:**
-  Use Colab Notebooks for training, fine-tuning, and testing the model.
+  Used Colab Notebooks for training, fine-tuning, and testing the model.

 ## Technologies Used
 - **Frontend:**